-Concatenation: Combining Addue Rules
+Concatenation: Combining Addue Links

 Note: This post is one of a series of tutorial on Addue (https://Addue.com).
 Addue is an all-in-one marketing toolkit featuring tools such as conversion tracking, A/B split testing, traffic routing by geography and other browser data, link cloaking and more.
 For more information, please see the Addue website.

 By way of example, we’ll create a combination of country routing with link cloaking.
-In Traffic Routing 1 (link in the prerequisites above), we created a country routing link that would route traffic according to whether it was coming from the US or UK, with all other traffic going to the DR default rule’s destination URL.
+In Traffic Routing 1 (link in the prerequisites above), we created a country routing link that would route traffic according to whether it was coming from the US or UK, with all other traffic going to the DR default link’s destination URL.
 The link we created there for that purpose was:

 (where 246 will be replaced in your case by your unique account ID on Addue).

-Hopefully you still have the rules set up in that tutorial ready to go, so that your Addue link will be working correctly; if not we suggest you set them up again now so you can follow along.
+Hopefully you still have the links set up in that tutorial ready to go, so that your Addue link will be working correctly; if not we suggest you set them up again now so you can follow along.

 The cloaking link to use has been created as follows: